mikadosoftware/devmanual/docs/chapters/mind/privacy.rst

 Here Apple is effective Ely building a phone that is inherently private.
 This is same arguments as putting vackdoors into encryption.
 It's a terribly idea as it simply moves the onus for security to the place where we store the actual backdoor keys.
 And that's never safe.

 cIa analyst comment - we have to find other ways in, and CIA has been suborning blackmailing and honey trapping since the invention of the car so I think they are well practised by now

+Medical privacy is not absolute - communicable diseases is an example.
+But at what point should we be opt out not opt in?
+Google deepmind shared 1.6bn medical records - this was deemed illegal by the British privacy regulators.
+The regulator wanted more controls and transparency - the direction of travel was right but the means wrong.
+This is a fixable problem - basically an equivalent of building a car without catalytic concerto